wcm-io-devops/conga-ansible-plugin/src/site/markdown/extensions.md

 #### Reading and decrypting Ansible Vault-encrypted files

 The URL File plugin for Ansible Vault allows to access (and decrypt) Ansible Vault-encrpyted files anywhere in CONGA where a URL path to a file can be given - e.g. in file definitions for roles.
-This can be combined with other URL file plugins, e.g. getting an encrypted file from classpath, HTTP or other sources and then decrypting it.
+This can be combined with other URL file plugins, e.g. getting an encrypted file from classpath, HTTP URL or other sources and then decrypting it.

 Example: